“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 What can Perth audiences expect during “Up Close and Reasonably Personal?”

-The performance is humorous and intimate with a combination of me talking and singing about my life and career. …
+The performance is humorous and intimate with a combination of me talking and singing about my life and career.
+The last time I …

 filed25 Jul 2014 fromCarmen Jenner